 This treatment is just pathetically appalling and one must therefore conclude that those personnel who carried out the reviews either did not have the answers or had little if any appreciation or experience of blue water sailing and its potential hazards.

-The very last thing I wanted when I was in trouble was to "inconvenience" others, especially any of our rescue services.
-I believe that I achieved this by the actions that I chose to take.
+The very last thing I wanted when I was in trouble was to "inconvenience" others.